On Sobolev spaces of bounded subanalytic manifolds

 By ``manifold'', we will always mean submanifold of $\R^n$, and a submanifold of $\R^n$ will always be endowed with its canonical measure, provided by volume forms.
 As integrals will always be considered with respect to this measure, we will not indicate the measure when integrating on a submanifold of $\R^n$.

-Given a measurable mapping $v:M\to \R^k$ (with respect to the canonical measure of $M$), for each $p\in [1,\infty)$ we denote by $||v||_{L^p(M)}$ the (possibly infinite) $L^p$ norm of $v$ to $M$.
-As usual, we denote by $L^p(M)$ the set of measurable functions on $M$ for which $||u||_{L^p(M)}$ is finite, and set where $\pa u$ stands for the gradient of $u$ in the sense of distributions.
+Given a measurable mapping $v:M\to \R^k$ (with respect to the canonical measure of $M$) and an open subset $U$ of $M$, for each $p\in [1,\infty)$ we denote by $||v||_{L^p(U)}$ the (possibly infinite) $L^p$ norm of the restriction of $v$ to $U$.
+As usual, we denote by $L^p(M)$ the set of measurable functions $u$ on $M$ for which $||u||_{L^p(M)}$ is finite, and set where $\pa u$ stands for the gradient of $u$ in the sense of distributions.
 As well-known, this space, equipped with the norm is a Banach space, in which $\cc^\infty(M)$ is dense for all $p\in [1,\infty)$.

 We denote by $\supp\, u$ the support of a distribution $u$ on $M$, and, given an open subset $ Z$ of $\mba$ containing $M$, we write $\supp_Z u$ for the {\bf support of $u$ in $Z$}, defined as the closure in $Z$ of $\supp\, u$.